MangelZabalaDevelop/RGS/README.md

 ## Benchmark

 The RGS tool demonstrates exceptional performance and efficiency in real-world applications.
-In our benchmarks, RGS generated 4749 words across 21 pages in less than a minute, showcasing its ultra-fast processing capabilities.
+In our benchmarks, RGS generated 4877 words across 21 pages in almost a minute, showcasing its ultra-fast processing capabilities.
 This speed and efficiency make RGS a powerful tool for consultants and security professionals who need to quickly generate comprehensive and accurate vulnerability reports.

 <div align="center">